neuefische/web-setup/README.md

 Using fnm the script will install the latest [LTS](https://github.com/nodejs/release#release-schedule) version of [Node.js](https://nodejs.org/en/) a JavaScript runtime.

+The script will use npm to install the following packages globally:

+- [eslint](https://eslint.org/) is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code

 The script will copy [zsh configuration files](/config) from this repository to configure zsh.
 It will also setup [shell-integration for iTerm](https://iterm2.com/documentation-shell-integration.html).

 </details>